symonk/log-analyse/README.md

 # Log Analyse

-`log-analyse` is **not** a tool for basic grepping files at scale.
-It is a tool for monitoring log files for particular pattern matches and taking actions when those cases arise.
-These triggers can vary and will be eventually be exposed via a hookable plugin system.
+`log-analyse` is a tool for asynchronously monitoring log files for pre defined pattern matches and causing a trigger when matches are found based on arbitrary options.
+It can easily monitoring thousands of individual files for `Write` events.

-`log-analyse` allows scanning hundreds of log files for pre-determined pattern matches.
-The aim of `log-analyse` is to allow teams to store an array of patterns that may be of interest in an assortment of log files and be notified when various options around those patterns are met.

 `log-analyse` can be leveraged as a tool for basic visibility and alerting, aswell as a security utility.